Aleppo soap: Ingredients

 Aleppo soap is made with olive oil, the oil of the laurel berry (zeit ghar), water, and lye; the concentration of laurel oil, typically 2–20%, determines the quality and cost of the soap.
 Aleppo soap is biodegradable.

-In the 20th century, with the introduction of cold process soap making, Allepian soap artisans began introducing a variety of herbs and essential oils to their soaps.
+In the 20th century, with the introduction of cold process soap making, soap artisans from Aleppo began introducing a variety of herbs and essential oils to their soaps.

 Unlike most soaps, some Aleppo soap will float in water.

 Skin care properties

 Aleppo soap can be used daily as soap for washing and shampooing, as face mask, as shaving cream, and for bathing infants and babies.
-Laurel oil is an effective cleanser, antimicrobial, antifungal and anti-itching agent.
+Laurel oil is an effective cleanser, with some antimicrobial, antifungal and anti-itching properties.